 The European Union’s Global Gateway strategy, launched in late 2021 as the bloc’s answer to China’s Belt and Road Initiative, pledged to mobilize up to €300 billion in infrastructure investments in partner countries by 2027.
-The Lobito Corridor is its most visible flagship project — a test case for whether Europe can translate ambitious investment targets into transformative on-the-ground impact in Africa.
-With Team Europe members committing over €2 billion across Angola, the DRC, and Zambia, the corridor represents the largest EU infrastructure commitment in Sub-Saharan Africa and a proving ground for a model of development investment that Europe claims distinguishes it from both Chinese financing and American transactionalism.
+The Lobito Corridor is a visible flagship project — a test case for whether Europe can translate ambitious investment targets into transformative on-the-ground impact in Africa.
+The European Commission states that Team Europe members are mobilising over €2 billion across Angola, the DRC, and Zambia.
+That figure is a multi-institution mobilisation claim, not a single signed EU loan or a disclosed disbursement total.

 European Commission President Ursula von der Leyen has made the Lobito Corridor a personal priority, meeting with Angolan President João Lourenço at the 2025 Global Gateway Forum to advance investments in economic diversification, sustainable growth, and regional integration.
 The partnership has been further strengthened by Angola’s chairmanship of the African Union and its hosting of the EU-AU Summit in Luanda.
 For the EU, Angola is becoming a test of credibility: whether Global Gateway can deliver at scale, at speed, and with genuine development impact — not just strategic announcements.